 Prerequisites: Readings and discussion related to contemporary issues and emerging topics in public health.
-Consent of instructor.
+Consent of instructor or Program Director.

 MPH 7201 - Introduction to Survey Methodology (3 SH)

 Overview of principles and practices of population-based survey research, including methods, sampling designs, questionnaire development, sources of error, and analysis of survey data.